siran/preferredframe/shared-notes.md

       * see [Is it possible to calculate the barycenter of a planet with several moons](https://qr.ae/ps6SQe)
         * (this should be already available)

-## we just need to convince ourselves
+## We just need to convince ourselves
 It is indeed difficult to convince the community as a whole since many (not all) are more interested in proving us wrong than to help us being right.

 Others don't see it.